 Element (4) is: That the use results in a likelihood of confusion.

+Is this a standard sort of claim of consumer confusion, where the plaintiff claims consumers might confuse defendant’s goods or services with those of the plaintiff?

+ if NO, then go down to subsequent purple questions (merchandizing and other confusion theories).

+ if YES, then do the factor-based analysis . . .

-Apply the factors.
-I suggest working from the synthesized list I gave you in the slides, which is a slightly re-worded version of the Second Circuit’s Polaroid factors as related in the Virgin v.
+Apply the likelihood-of-confusion factors.

+For a list of likelihood-of-confusion factors, I suggest working from the synthesized list I gave you in the slides, which is a slightly re-worded version of the Second Circuit’s Polaroid factors as articulated in the Virgin v.
 Nawab case we read.

 Here’s that list: